 If your child experiences pain, physical therapy can help strengthen muscles and improve flexibility, which can in turn help with pain management.
 However, kyphosis exercises alone won’t reduce abnormal curvature of the spine.

 If pain becomes a problem for your child, nonsteroidal anti-inflammatory medicines (NSAIDs) might help.

 In some cases, your child might benefit from a kyphosis back brace to prevent the curvature from worsening.
 Bracing typically holds the spine straight during growth and prevents the kyphosis from progressing in children younger than 14.
 If your child wears the kyphosis brace consistently, the curvature is usually corrected after two years.

 If nonsurgical treatments don’t help reduce your child’s pain, surgery might be necessary.
-At Gillette Children’s Specialty Healthcare we might recommend surgery to improve spine alignment.
+At Gillette Children’s we might recommend surgery to improve spine alignment.
 We might also recommend surgery to relieve pressure on the spinal cord that limits function or damages nerves.